narendraj9/hledger-mode/README.md

 `hledger-run-command`, press `h` to see the list of reports that you can have a look at.

 To enable email reporting, you would need to setup your email api credentials.
-You can set those up with `M-x custize-group hledger`.
-Once you have done so, you can enable monthly email reporting on `hledger-reporting-day` with the following:
+You can set those up with `M-x customize-group hledger`.

+Once you have done so, you can enable monthly email reporting on `hledger-reporting-day` with the following in your `init.el`:

 ```elisp